-- Liquid – I like cow’s milk, but you can use almond, coconut and even thinner liquids like coffee or juice
+I like cow’s milk, but you can use almond, coconut to make it dairy free and even thinner liquids like coffee or juice.

-- Sweetener – I personally don’t add any, but you can use honey, jam, or maple syrup for a natural option
+I personally don’t add any, but you can use maple syrup or honey, jam, or fruit puree for a natural sweetener option.

 Why are overnight oats the best breakfast recipe for busy people?